-• do not bring property onto school grounds or other settings used by the school (e.g. camp, sporting venues) that:

-- is prohibited according to the Indooroopilly State High School Code of Conduct - o is illegal - o puts the safety or wellbeing of others at risk - o does not preserve a caring, safe, supportive or productive learning environment - o does not maintain and foster mutual respect;

-• collect their property as soon as possible when advised by the Executive Principal or state school staff it is available for collection.
+- do not bring property onto school grounds or other settings used by the school (e.g. camp, sporting venues) that: - o are prohibited according to the Indooroopilly State High School Code of Conduct - o are illegal - put the safety or wellbeing of others at risk - o do not preserve a caring, safe, supportive or productive learning environment - do not maintain and foster mutual respect; - collect their property as soon as possible when advised by the Executive Principal or state school staff it is available for collection.